aviaryhq/cloudglue-mcp-server/README.md

 **Transcribe and Extract Information from Videos**

 - `transcribe_cloudglue_video`: Returns rich multimodal video transcript of a video uploaded to Cloudglue.
-- `transcribe_youtube_video`: Returns detailed description of a YouTube video.
+- `transcribe_youtube_video`: Returns detailed descriptions of YouTube videos.
+Can process multiple videos in parallel (up to 50 URLs, max 10 concurrent).
 - `extract_cloudglue_video_entities`: Returns detailed entities extracted from a video uploaded to Cloudglue.
-- `extract_youtube_video_entities`: Returns detailed entities extracted from a YouTube video.
+- `extract_youtube_video_entities`: Returns detailed entities extracted from YouTube videos.
+Can process multiple videos in parallel using the same extraction prompt (up to 50 URLs, max 10 concurrent).

 **Manage Video Files and Collections**